Show All Answers

-If you witness damage to a park facility, please call us at 412-486-0400, extension 370, to report the problem.
+The Township of Hampton Department of Community Services tries to keep its park and facilities in excellent condition, but occasionally vandalism, misuse, neglect, or wear can leave a fixture in need of repair.
+If you witness damage to a park facility, please call us at 412-486-0400, extension 1370, to report the problem.
 For situations that warrant police assistance you should call 911.
 The Township of Hampton thanks you for your concern and assistance in these matters.

 The Internet Crime Complaint Center (IC3) is a partnership between the Federal Bureau of Investigation (FBI), the National White Collar Crime Center (NW3C), and the Bureau of Justice Assistance (BJA).
 Its mission is to serve as a conduit to receive, develop, and refer criminal complaints regarding cyber crime.
 IC3 has developed direct contacts with industry representatives such as online retailers, financial institutions, Internet service providers, and parcel delivery companies to assist in increasing the flow of information to all parties involved with cyber crime.
 Complaints can be submitted at the IC3 website by anyone who believes they are a victim of Internet crime, or is aware of an attempted Internet crime.
 Once a complaint is filed, trained analysts will review and research each complaint, disseminating information to the appropriate federal, state, local, or international law enforcement or regulatory agencies for criminal, civil, or administrative action, as appropriate.

 The following types of fraud can be reported to IC3: